szhangdata/Bank-Fraud-Detection/README.md

 ## Bank_Fraud_Detection
-**This is a mini project to predict whether these customers are credible or not for a bank.**
+**This is a project to predict whether these customers are credible or not for a bank.**
 **1. The test set contains customer’s basic attributes and payment histories.
 2.The output will predict whether these customers are credible or not.**